Resource Efficiency - Prevention

 How Resource Efficient is Flexible Packaging?

 To verify both the approach and the magnitude of these results, a 3rd party LCA agency, Carbotech AG, was asked to review them.
-Carbotech confirmed that, when using their own data sets, their results confirmed the IFEU findings and the main conclusion that flexible packaging is very resource efficient.
+Carbotech confirmed the IFEU findings conclusions.

-Please click here to see more details about the 2014 IFEU study.
+Please click here to see more details about the 2019 IFEU study

-Please click here to see the resulting infographic.
+Please click here to see the press release and infographics issued about this study

 Resource efficient packaging: what does it mean?